 The MPFI Scientific Career Panel is an opportunity for high school and middle school students in Palm Beach County to meet and interact with Max Planck scientists.
-Students will hear from scientists who are in different stages of training, from undergraduate interns to Research Group Leaders.
+Students will hear from scientists who are in different stages of training, from undergraduate interns to postdoctoral fellows.
 They will discuss what inspired them to choose a career in science, and the educational and research backgrounds that got them to where they are today.

+The 2017 Scientific Career Panel will be held on Saturday, October 7, 2017 from 10:30 a.m. to 2:00 p.m.
+The day will feature a tour of a laboratory, lunch, and a discussion session with scientists.
 Palm Beach County Middle and High Schools can apply to attend MPFI’s Science Career Panel via the application link below.
-Before applying, please select five students and one teacher chaperone.
-Teachers should register themselves, five students, and submit their answer to the application question below via one application entry per school by Thursday, September 1, 2016.
-Ten middle schools and ten high schools will be selected based on the answers to the application question.
+Before applying, please select six students and one teacher chaperone.
+Teachers should register themselves, their six students, and submit their answer to the application question below (one application entry per school) by Monday, September 18, 2017.
+Eight middle schools and eight high schools will be selected based on the answers to the application question.
 Priority will be given to those schools who were not selected to participate last year.
-Selected schools will be notified no later than Friday, September 16, 2016.
-Please contact Dr. Ana Fiallos with any questions at email@example.com.
+Selected schools will be notified no later than Friday, September 29, 2017.
+Please contact Marilena Fernandez with any questions at email@example.com.

 Application Question: How will your students benefit from learning more about careers in science?

-Dr. Joe Schumacher joined Max Planck Florida as a postdoc in the Fitzpatrick lab in November of 2014.
-His research combines imaging and behavioral techniques to investigate how learning impacts the function of neural circuits.
-Prior to joining the Fitzpatrick Lab, Dr. Schumacher earned his PhD in Neurobiology and Behavior at Columbia University.
-His dissertation examined the role of developmental vocal learning on the properties of auditory cortical neurons in songbirds.
+Dr. Michael Smirnov joined Max Planck Florida as a postdoc in the Yasuda lab in January of 2015.
+His research involves developing and automating microscopy techniques used to investigate the cellular and molecular basis of learning and memory.
+Prior to joining the Yasuda Lab, Dr. Smirnov earned his PhD in Neuroscience at Georgetown University.
+His dissertation examined the response of developing nerve cells to the presence of varying topographic and biochemical cues found in injured brain tissue.
 He is also a founder and host of the Neurotransmissions podcast, in which leading neuroscientists from around the world share their perspectives on a life in neuroscience.